midarrlabs/midarr-server/README.md

     <a href="https://github.com/midarrlabs/midarr-server/actions/workflows/master.yml"><img src="https://github.com/midarrlabs/midarr-server/actions/workflows/master.yml/badge.svg" alt="Build Status"></a>
 </div>

-`Midarr` has arrived and aims to provide an experience like none other:
+`Midarr` has arrived and aims to provide a media experience like none other:

-* Beautifully crafted interface to enhance your media viewing experience
+* Beautifully crafted interface to enhance your viewing experience
 * Social from the get go - user online and watch statuses
 * User invitations to share the experience
 * Integrations with Radarr and Sonarr

-* and plenty more to come...
+with plenty more to come...

 ![Preview](docs/home.png)

+#### What is this?

+`Midarr` in its' current preview form, is a lightweight (albeit companion) media server to the likes of Radarr and Sonarr.
+It relies on the integration with these services to serve your **MP4** format media untouched and unscathed.

+While more fully fledged media server options already exist, `Midarr` simply compliments as a lightweight alternative.

+#### What does it not do?

+`Midarr` currently does not:
+* Index your media
+* Transcode your media
+* Edit or configure your media

+#### What does it do?

+Your media is retrieved and served through a familiar web interface and provides:
+* User authentication
+* User profile settings
+* User online statuses

+with more features planned ahead.

 ## Usage